 - a.
 If a public walkway is installed mid-block, the maximum block length and perimeter may be increased by 25 percent. - b.
 Where a proposed street divides a block, one of the resulting blocks may exceed the maximum block length and perimeter standards provided the average block length and perimeter of the two resulting blocks do not exceed these standards. - c.
 Blocks in excess of the above standards are allowed where access controlled streets, street access spacing standards, railroads, steep slopes, wetlands, water bodies, preexisting development, ownership patterns or similar circumstances restrict street and walkway location and design.
 In these cases, block length and perimeter shall be as small as practical.
 Where a street cannot be provided because of these circumstances but a public walkway is still feasible, a public walkway shall be provided. - d.
-Institutional campuses located in an R-1 zone may apply the standards for the institutional zone. - e.
+Institutional campuses located in an R-1 zone may apply the standards for the institutional - e.
 Where a block is in more than one zone, the standards of the majority of land in the proposed block shall apply. - f.
 Where a local street plan, concept master site development plan, or specific plan has been approved for an area, the block standards shall follow those approved in the plan.
-In approving such a plan, the review body shall follow the block standards listed above to the extent appropriate for the plan area. - Applicant's Facts and Findings: The proposed development would create several blocks and new blocks however the patterns of natural resources present on the site and the existing development surrounding the property make a traditional subdivision with blocks meeting the standards listed above impractical.
-Instead of a traditional block layout, the applicant has proposed a series of blocks which are porous and interconnected with private streets, walkways, and alleys.
+In approving such a plan, the review body shall follow the block standards listed above to the extent appropriate for the plan area.